-St. Tiggywinkle’s is a wildlife hospital situated in Haddenham, Buckinghamshire.
-It cares for ill and injured wild animals, 24 hours a day 365 days a year.
-It is best known for it’s care of hedgehogs; however it will help any injured wild animals, for example foxes, badgers and birds.
+St. Tiggywinkle’s cares for ill and injured wild animals, 24 hours a day 365 days a year.
+It is best known for looking after hedgehogs but actually they will help any injured wild animals such as foxes, badgers and birds.

 Indoors there is a museum of Hedgehog memorabilia – from kitsch to cool, historical to hysterical, if it has been named after a hedgehog or looks like a hedgehog it’s there!
 It is also possible to view the nurseries full of baby animals and see the day-to-day work of the hospital on CCTV.

 A small selection of snacks and drinks are available from the shop, and there are plenty of seating areas where you can have a picnic if you wish to bring your own food.
 The whole centre is pushchair friendly, has baby changing facilities and the staff are helpful and friendly too.

 If you don’t get to see a hedgehog they will offer to go and find one for you!

 As this is a hospital and not a zoo there is no guarantee what animals will be around on any particular day, however there is lots of information on the treatment and care of animals.
 St Tiggywinkle’s is a charitable trust and also contributes to wildlife conservation in many ways.
 It trains young people for City and Guilds Animal Care certificates and funds research into wildlife related issues.